teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Different Report Formats </comment-title>
 >    >
->    > The `diff` tool allows you to create different outputs, depending on what you want to achieve.
-In this case, the HTML report contains colours to highlight the changes between both texts, which makes it really useful for researchers to quickly identify.
+>    > The `diff` tool allows you to create different outputs, depending on your goal.
+In this case, the HTML report contains colours to highlight the changes between both texts, making it really useful for researchers to quickly identify.
 If you want to extract information automatically, the option `text file, side by side` could also be helpful.
 >    {: .comment}
 >
 {: .hands_on}